jeremyosborne/ant_cities/README.md

 Version guesstimated with: git rev-list --count HEAD

+Version 88 11/13/2013

+- Fixed a bug for one of the leaf counters for the world.
+- Changed the number of leaves that enter the world.  (reduced to 1/2)

 Version 87 11/12/2013

 - Added status panels for each team.
 - Ants now die if current_hunger < -100.
 Ants now head back to the nest when they have 25% left.
   When an ant dies, it just disappears, no dead body yet.